ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 Here are some ideas of what you can accomplish with a custom add-on:

 - Add custom [template tags](development/custom-template-tags.md) like `{exp:amazing_add_on:member_info}`.
-- Run functions or return data when someone pings a certain URL using [URL endpoints (called Actions)](development/actions.md).
+- Run functions or return data when someone reaches a certain URL using [URL endpoints (called Actions)](development/actions.md).
 - Add custom [fieldtypes](development/fieldtypes/fieldtypes.md) for content editors when creating channel entries.
 - Add custom [CLI commands](cli/creating-a-command.md) like `$ eecli.php amazing_add_on:do_something_amazing`
 - Add custom [Publish Form tabs](development/tab-files.md) to help organize entry fields for content editors.
 - Hook into ExpressionEngine and run [custom functions (called Extensions)](development/extensions.md) when ExpressionEngine does certain actions, like emailing your team whenever a post is created or manipulating text when a template is rendered.
--reword to display fi [Prolet](/development/prolets.md) to the [ExpressionEngine Dock](/advanced-usage/front-end/dock.md) that displays information from your add-on to content editors on the front-end.
+- Display information from from your add-on to content editors on the front-end by adding a [Prolet](/development/prolets.md) to the [ExpressionEngine Dock](/advanced-usage/front-end/dock.md).
-- Display
+- Display information in the [Control Panel Dashboard](/control-panel/dashboard_management.md) using a [custom Dashboard Widget](/development/widgets.md).

-Understanding ExpressionEngine add-on development removes the limit of what you can build with ExpressionEngine.
+These are just a few ideas of what you can do with custom add-ons.
+The possibilities are almost endless.

 ## Getting Started
 Getting started making your own add-on is incredibly easy with the CLI.
 To begin making an add-on simply use the `make:addon` command from the [CLI](/cli/intro.html).